 The fabled “OVA” for the Dragon Ball franchise began its life as a Nintendo Famicom game, a two-part VHS “Official Visual Guide” for said video game, a two-part interactive video game on the Bandai Playdia, and eventually a remake included as a part of Raging Blast 2 seventeen years after the original release.

 Ever since its original airing in 1997, one of the biggest fandom discussions has revolved around what actually happens to Goku at the very end of Dragon Ball GT.
 Does he die?
 Where did he go?
 What did he become?
 What is its significance?
 Is there something I am missing?

 Though the series ended long ago, additional interview and guide book inclusions have provided even more information about what happens to certain Dragon Ball characters long after both their individual character arcs and the actual end of the story.

 There are quite a few different kinds of demons that appear throughout Dragon Ball.
 This mini-guide details what these different types are, what their Japanese name means, what role they play in Dragon Ball, and any other little things we felt like mentioning.

-Did you know that members of the anime production crew created three “side stories”, taking three different characters and developing additional viewpoints from those characters’ perspectives?
+Did you know that members of the anime production crew created three “Original Illustrated Stories”, taking three different characters and developing additional viewpoints from their perspectives?
 Aya Matsui wrote and Minoru Maeda illustrated this fascinating piece from Trunks’ perspective.